openedx/open-edx-proposals/oeps/best-practices/oep-0051-bp-conventional-commits.rst

 Choosing the commit type label to use for a commit is important, but it's only the first step.
 If you have doubts about which commit type to use, choose the highest-priority type that could apply.
 Then write a detailed body explaining the full complexity of your change.

 **feat vs fix**: some user-visible changes to features could be classified as "feat" or "fix".
 Choose "feat" if the change adds to the set of features.
 Choose "fix" if the change affects how a feature behaves.
 Yes, this is still subjective.

+**squash vs temp vs unknown or missing prefix**: commits that are not intended to be merged could use no prefix or an unknown prefix to communicate to a linter that a PR is not ready to merge.
+This is nice, but it also forces reviewers to more closely track why a PR is failing throughout the review process.
+An alternative is to categorize a commit that is *not* intended to be squashed before merge by using "squash".
+Do *not* use "temp" or "fix" for this use case, since these categories convey a different meaning once merged, and are intended to be merged.
+Note that if you use "squash" commits, rather than omitting the prefix, you will no longer get reminded to squash through a failed PR.

 **Breaking changes to features**: changing how a feature works is not a breaking change.
 For example, users are sent to a new experience instead of the old experience.
 This is not a breaking change.
 It should get a "feat" label, but not a "feat!" label.